 But what exactly does it mean for a security system to be holistically and effectively designed, and how can you improve your efforts in doing so?

-Here are three strategies to incorporate.
+Here are three strategies to incorporate into your physical security program.

 1. Collaborate with Vendors, Integrators, and Partners